 Justine Haimi represents clients in connection with the antitrust aspects of litigation, mergers and acquisitions, and advisory matters.
-She has worked with clients across a diverse range of industries, including health care, medical devices, insurance, technology, telecommunications, energy and pharmaceuticals.
+She has worked with clients across a diverse range of industries, including health care, medical devices, insurance, consumer goods, telecommunications, energy and pharmaceuticals.

-Ms. Haimi has represented clients before the FTC and DOJ in numerous mergers and acquisitions, including ABB Group in its acquisition of GE Industrial Solutions from General Electric Company; Gilead Sciences, Inc. in its acquisition of Kite Pharma, Inc.; Intel Corporation in its spin-out of the Intel Security business; Valeant in its acquisitions of Salix and Synergetics; Leidos Holdings Inc. in its combination with the realigned information systems and global solutions business of Lockheed Martin Corporation; and Nokia in its acquisition of Alcatel-Lucent.
+Ms. Haimi has represented clients before the FTC and DOJ in numerous mergers and acquisitions, including Sprint Corporation in its combination with T-Mobile US, Inc.; Centene Corporation in its merger with WellCare Health Plans, Inc.; Essendant in its acquisition by Staples, Inc.; ABB Group in its acquisition of GE Industrial Solutions from General Electric Company; Gilead Sciences, Inc. in its acquisition of Kite Pharma, Inc.; Intel Corporation in the sale of its smartphone modem business to Apple and its spin-out of the Intel Security business; Valeant in its acquisitions of Salix and Synergetics; Leidos Holdings Inc. in its combination with the realigned information systems and global solutions business of Lockheed Martin Corporation; and Nokia in its acquisition of Alcatel-Lucent.

-Ms. Haimi’s litigation experience includes defending Allergan in suits brought by private plaintiffs relating to "reverse payment" settlements for Actos and representing Bausch & Lomb in multidistrict litigation challenging its pricing policies relating to disposable contact lenses.
+Ms. Haimi’s litigation experience includes defending Sprint against a challenge brought by 13 states and the District of Columbia to block its proposed merger with T-Mobile, representing Actavis plc in suits brought by private plaintiffs relating to "reverse payment" settlements for Actos, and defending Bausch & Lomb in multidistrict litigation challenging its pricing policies relating to disposable contact lenses.

-Ms. Haimi also has represented pro bono clients in immigration, veterans affairs and family law matters.
+Ms. Haimi also represents pro bono clients in immigration, veterans affairs and family law matters.